ganrad/aks-aspnet-sqldb-rest/README.md

     When Kubernetes auto scales application Pods, it schedules the pods to run on different cluster nodes thereby ensuring the pods are highly available.

-    Refer to the command snippet below to determine the nodes on which the pods have been deployed.
-You will observe that the pods have been deployed to two different cluster nodes.
+    Refer to the command snippet below to determine the nodes on which the Claims API pods have been deployed.
+Assuming there are two active Pods, these pods should have been deployed to two different cluster nodes.
     ```
     # Find out which cluster nodes are running the Claims API microservice pods.
     $ kubectl get pods -n development -o wide